lirralirra/Project3_DataeEngineering_Group3/README.md

 Ethical considerations
 include ensuring data privacy by anonymizing sensitive information, adhering to the platform’s terms of use, and documenting the data source transparently to promote responsible data usage.
+This work is covered by the Creative Commons.

 ## 2. Instructions on how to use and interact with the project